Content Detail

 • Soil preference Moist, well-drained soil

-• Tolerances Alkaline soil, clay soil, Dry sites, Wet sites
+• Other tolerances Alkaline soil, clay soil, Dry sites, Wet sites

 • Season of interest early spring, mid spring, early fall, mid fall